sarshogh/tech-principal-pathways/tech-principal-insight.md

-## WIP: How a tech principle look like?
+## WIP: How a Tech Principal  look like?
 Let's be clear What I would like to offer here, it's a unique big picutre first which every software engineer with any level of knoweldge can digest it easily.

 Then narrative look to each peice of this big picture where you can :